Windows81/Roblox-Freedom-Distribution/README-LINUX.md

 /tmp/setup.sh
 ```

-2.Run host.sh/join.sh depending on your use case
+2.Run host.sh/join.sh depending on your use case (or just search for FreedomDistribution in your start menu)

 Host
 ```